-School leadership team work in consultation with Learning Enhancement Team to address persistent or ongoing serious problem behaviour.
+School leadership team work in consultation with Learning Enhancement Team (Guidance Officer, Social Worker, Chappy, Head of Special Education Inclusion, Support Teacher Literacy and Numeracy and Principal to address persistent or ongoing serious problem behaviour.
 This may include:

 - Functional Behaviour Assessment based individual support plan - Complex case management and review - Stakeholder meeting with parents and external agencies including regional specialists - · Shorten day to ensure success - Referral to Stanton Lodge - Temporary removal of student property (e.g. mobile phone) - Short term suspension (up to 10 school days) - Long term suspension (up to 20 school days) - Charge related suspension (student has been charged with a serious criminal offence is suspended from school until the charge has been dealt with by the relevant justice authorities) - Suspension pending exclusion (student is suspended from school pending a decision by the Director-General or delegate (principal) about their exclusion from school) - Exclusion (student is excluded from a particular state school site, a group of state schools or all state schools in Queensland for a defined period of time or permanently) - Cancellation of enrolment for students older than compulsory school age who refuse to participate in the educational program provided at the school.